 - 6 tablespoons baking cocoa

-- In a large bowl, combine frosting ingredients until smooth; frost cupcakes.
+- Combine frosting ingredients; frost cupcakes.
 Store in the refrigerator.
 Yield: 1 dozen jumbo cupcakes.

 "Served these for dessert one night and they were an instant hit!"